K-25: Operations

 A meeting between the Manhattan District and Kellogg on 12 December 1942 recommended the K-25 plant be operated by Union Carbide.
 This would be through a wholly owned subsidiary, Carbon and Carbide Chemicals.
 A cost-plus-fixed-fee contract was signed on 18 January 1943, setting the fee at $75,000 per month.
-This was later increased to $96,000 a month to operate both K-25 and K-27.
-Union Carbide did not wish to be the sole operator of the facility.
-Union Carbide suggested the conditioning plant be built and operated by Ford, Bacon & Davis.
+This was later increased to $96,000 per month to operate both K-25 and K-27.
+Union Carbide did not wish to be the sole operator of the facility; Union Carbide suggested the conditioning plant be built and operated by Ford, Bacon & Davis.
 The Manhattan District found this acceptable, and a cost-plus-fixed-fee contract was negotiated with a fee of $216,000 for services up to the end of June 1945.
 The contract was terminated early on 1 May 1945, when Union Carbide took over the plant.
 Ford, Bacon & Davis was therefore paid $202,000.
 The other exception was the fluorine plant.
-Hooker Chemical was asked to supervise its construction of the fluorine plant, and initially to operate it for a fixed fee of $24,500.
+Hooker Chemical was asked to supervise its construction of the fluorine plant and initially to operate it for a fixed fee of $24,500.
 The plant was turned over to Union Carbide on 1 February 1945.

-Part of the K-300 complex was taken over by Union Carbide in August 1944, and was run as a pilot plant, training operators and developing procedures, using nitrogen instead of uranium hexafluoride until October 1944, and then perfluoroheptane until April 1945.
-The design of the gaseous diffusion plant allowed for it to be completed in sections, and for these to be put into operation while work continued on the others.
+Part of the K-300 complex was taken over by Union Carbide in August 1944 and was run as a pilot plant, training operators and developing procedures, using nitrogen instead of uranium hexafluoride until October 1944, and then perfluoroheptane until April 1945.
+The design of the gaseous diffusion plant allowed for it to be completed in sections and for the sections to be put into operation while work continued on the others.
 J. A. Jones completed the first 60 stages by the end of 1944.
-Before each stage was accepted, it underwent tests by J. A. Jones, Carbide and Carbon and SAM Laboratories technicians to verify that the equipment was working and there were no leaks.
+Before each stage was accepted, it underwent tests by J. A. Jones, Carbide and Carbon, and SAM Laboratories technicians to verify that the equipment was working and there were no leaks.
 Between four and six hundred people devoted eight months to this testing.
 Perfluoroheptane was used as a test fluid until February 1945, when it was decided to use uranium hexafluoride despite its corrosive nature.